RocketChat/federation-docs/README.md

 ## Persistence

-If using podman cli, the script created default volumes.
+If using podman cli, the script creates some default volumes.
 - For postgres - `rocketchat_matrix_postgres`
 - For synapse - `data` directory in your current folder
 - For mongo - `rocketchat_mongodb`